mooseyscountrygarden.com » garden activities« Welcome To My Garden | Garden Arches »

 Blue Pansies

+Sometimes my annuals will establish their seedlings in the most ridiculous places.
 Occasionally a self-seeding annual is expelled for unacceptable garden behaviour.
-This judgment is a very personal thing - I've read that some British gardeners consider Alchemilla Mollis a total nuisance, and ban all its seedlings.
-I have friends who will not allow Forget-me-nots in their gardens.
+This judgment is a very personal thing - I have friends who will not allow Forget-Me-Nots in their gardens.
 Fancy missing out on those feathery drifts of blue in the spring!

 Take a look at my list and see what you think.
 I hope you'll find some of your favourites mentioned.
 Most are annuals, though some biennials like honesty, foxglove and hollyhocks have been allowed in.
 And some of my choices can behave like short-lived perennials in certain situations...